danielbeach/sniffer/README.md

 Then `sniffer` is for you!

-`sniffer` is built with `Rust` and is made for the average Data Engineering or data person who frequently need to inspect `csv` files quicky.
+`sniffer` is built with `Rust` and is made for the average Data Engineering or data person who frequently needs to inspect `csv` files quicky.

-The follow data is displayed about a `flat file` by default.
+The following data is displayed about a `flat file` by default.
 - file size in `mb`.
 - number of `lines` per file.
 - `header` row is displayed.
 - First few `rows` are printed.
-- Option to indciate of flat-file is quoted.
+- Option to indciate if flat-file is quoted.
 - Option to check all columns for `NULL` values.
-- Option to check for whitespace and beginning and end of columns.
+- Option to check for whitespace at the beginning and end of columns.

 ### Usage
 ```